-During July 2018, 22 women claiming that asbestos in J&J products had caused their ovarian cancer were awarded a sum of $4.69 billion by a Missouri jury.
-Johnson & Johnson lost its motion to reverse that verdict in December and their appeal is currently pending.
+During July 2018, a Missouri jury awarded a sum of $4.69 billion to 22 women claiming that asbestos in J&J products had caused their ovarian cancer.
+Johnson & Johnson lost its motion to reverse that verdict in December, and their appeal is currently pending.

-On March 12, the House Subcommittee on Economic and Consumer Policy listened to testimony about talc-based personal beauty products being potentially contaminated with asbestos.
+On March 12, the House Subcommittee on Economic and Consumer Policy listened to testimony from scientists about talc-based personal beauty products chances of being contaminated with asbestos.

-According to an epidemiologist from Fred Hutchinson Cancer Research Center, talcum substantially increases the risk of cancer.
-Federal agencies estimate that over 2,000 products, personal care, and beauty included, still use talc in some way shape or form.
+According to an epidemiologist from Fred Hutchinson Cancer Research Center, the talc substantially increases the risk of cancer.
+Federal agencies estimate that over 2,000 products, personal care, and beauty included, still use talc in some way, shape or form.